GabbyKC/ubiqum-bootcamp/README.md

 ### Project Two:

 "TGIF" - Transparent Government In Fact.
-The second project involved utilizing HTML, CSS, Javascript and Bootstrap.
+This is the first project to introduce the concept of fetching live data.
+It involved utilising HTML, CSS, Javascript, AJAX and Bootstrap, centred around [this](https://www.propublica.org/datastore/api/propublica-congress-api) API.

 #### Final Version:
 ![Alt text](project_screenshots/tgif.png "Final Version")